 Research Experience for Teachers 2018

-With support from the National Science Foundation, this program seeks up to five high school science teachers from the Delaware Valley region.
+With support from the National Science Foundation, this program seeks up to five high school science teachers from the greater Philadelphia region (within a daily commuting distance).
 The teachers will undertake a summer research program for six weeks from June 26 through August 10, 2018.
-Each teacher will be assigned to a senior investigator within the PENN MRSEC and paired with a mentor (typically a PhD or post-doc).
+Each teacher will be assigned to a senior investigator within the PENN MRSEC and paired with a mentor (typically a graduate student or post-doc).
 Each teacher will become embedded in this research group and conduct a short research project pertinent to the goals of the group Teachers will also participate in seminars on materials science, academic research skills, and tools and techniques for incorporating materials science and engineering into their classroom.
 This will include pre-summer assignments to prepare teachers to begin their research project as soon as possible.
 During the last week of the program, each teacher will be expected to present on his/her research and submit a short, written report.
 Teachers will be expected to return to the LRSM at the start of the following summer to informally discuss their experience with the incoming class of teachers.

-Teachers will be selected mainly from public, charter, and private schools in the Delaware Valley that are within commuting distance of the PENN MRSEC.
-Application to the program will be through the link below.
+Teachers will be selected mainly from public, charter, and private schools in the greater Philadelphia region that are within commuting distance of the PENN MRSEC.
+Application to the program is available through the link below.
 We will provide a stipend of $5,000, of which $4,500 will be paid this summer.
 The remaining $500 will be disbursed when you return next year to meet our incoming class of RET teachers to give us a report on how you used the experience in your class/school during the year.

 We are accepting applications through April 1st and will try to make all decisions by May 1st.

 Mark Licurse, Director of Education

 Laboratory for Research on the Structure of Matter